robokeys/automoton-tags/SPEC.md

 **10.3.1 Human-to-AI 🤖 Notes**

-Automotan Tags allows humans to leave structured notes *to AI tools* using the from=human property inside a 🤖 tag.
+Robokeytags allows humans to leave structured notes *to AI tools* using the from=human property inside a 🤖 tag.
 This provides a clean, machine-parseable way to: